chailiyuan/frist/readme.txt

-this is the frist xiugai adit
+this is the frist xiugai adit。 this is  the second edit,